MicrosoftDocs/PowerShell-Docs/reference/5.1/PSWorkflow/About/about_ActivityCommonParameters.md

 Applies the equivalent of the PSDisableSerialization parameter to the entire workflow, not just the activity.
-Adding this parameter is generally not recommended, because a workflow that doesn’t serialize its objects cannot be resumed or persisted.
+Adding this parameter is generally not recommended, because a workflow that doesnâ€™t serialize its objects cannot be resumed or persisted.

 Valid values: